Hawk Model Kits

 Republic F-84G Thunderjet

 Late 1950s hardbox issue with great Bill Campbell artwork.
-Includes drop tanks and very colorful decals for the plane shown on the box.
+The kit features perfect fit and finish, raised & recessed surface detail, pilot figure, full landing gear, drop tanks and more.
+Includes very colorful decals for the plane shown on the box.
 Never started.
 Inventoried 100% complete with all parts, decals and instructions.

 Hawk Triangle Box F4D Skyray, 1/72, 402